Relative Values at the Harold Pinter Theatre

 Although set in one room (with Pathé news cleverly screened in the background to establish relevant broader information) Coward’s charming social examination never feels laboured or dull.
 Deftly directed by Trevor Nunn on top form, it’s light, beautiful, riveting and exceptionally well-paced, allowing the uproarious narrative sufficient time to connect and unfold.

 A stellar cast meld seamlessly with each other and Noel’s delightfully pithy putdowns, delivering his impeccably high comedy conversations with effortless precision.
 Mimic extraordinaire Rory Bremner gives an impressively Jeevesian performance as Crestwell, while Jonathan Creek’s Caroline Quentin is simply marvellous as the distraught and dismayed Moxie.
 Shining brightest, though, is unquestionably Felicity, played with flawless flippancy by a superb Patricia Hodge, who ignites then revels in the many hues her dynamic character provides.

 With wit as dry as their martinis and culture clashes between celebrity and aristocracy still prevalent in modern day society, this highly recommendable play still has insight and relevance.
 The staggering success of ITV’s Downton Abbey and Mr Selfridge are indicative of our enduring fascination with snobbery and the class system, making it the optimum time for this hilarious gem to once again sparkle on a West End stage.

 Photos: Alastair Muir

-Relative Values is at the Harold Pinter Theatre until 21st June 2014, for further information or to book visit here.
+Relative Values is at the Harold Pinter Theatre until 21st June 2014.
+For further information or to book visit the theatre’s website here.